ProgrammingHero1/Manufacturer-website-assignment/task_description.md

 3. Initially, do not spend too much on thinking the design.
 Just spend 30minutes to an hour.
 And then finalize the idea.
 Start working on the project.
 If needed put a placeholder image and keep developing the functionalities.
 Once the functionality is done, come back to add proper images.

 ## Task Detail:
-1. Home page will have a header (simple navbar), banner, products/items/services: (the main items that user will purchase), and footer.
+1. Home page will have a header (simple navbar), products/items/services: (the main items that user will purchase), reviews, and footer.
 On the home page, the products/services will have maximum 6 items/services.
 You can put one or more items/services in a row based on your design.
 Each service should have a relevant name, image, short description but no purchase or buy now button.
 2. Add two extra sections in the home page in addition to the 4 sections mentioned above.